 New York churches now have legal permission to meet on weekends in public schools in the city, thanks to a recent ruling by the U.S. District Court in the Southern District of New York.
 The ruling marks the next milestone in a long-running battle between the Bronx Household of Faith and New York City.
-The fight began in 1995, when the church sought legal action after being denied use of a school for their Sunday morning services.
+The fight began in 1995 when the church sought legal action after being denied the use of a school for their Sunday morning services.
 The ruling provides access to public schools by churches throughout the city, a move that some celebrated and others promised to continue to fight.

 About the Bronx Household of Faith and NYC

 In 1995, the Bronx Household of Faith submitted an application to city officials, expressing their desire to hold Sunday worship services at Public School 15.
 The New York City Department of Education denied the application, which cited the First Amendment’s Establishment Clause as the primary reason for keeping church services out of public school buildings.

 However, the church countered that the denial violated its First Amendment rights and sued the city of New York to overturn the decision.
 The Alliance Defense Fund (ADF) has been representing the Bronx Household of Faith in court ever since the case originated in 1995.
 According to the Christian Post, the ADF argued against claims by the city that if schools allowed churches to hold worship services at the schools, it would be seen as an endorsement of religion by the city government.